-One of the first recommendations of Portland's Plan was to "create a new unified development code...that incorporates zoning, the historic preservation ordinance, housing policies, and other aspects of the development review process into a more readable and useful document" (p.
+One of the first implementation steps recommended in Portland's Plan was to "create a new unified development code...that incorporates zoning, the historic preservation ordinance, housing policies, and other aspects of the development review process into a more readable and useful document" (p.
 90).
-At the time of the plan's adoption, the land use code and corresponding zoning map contained content which had been amended by the City Council over decades.
+As noted above, at the time of the plan's adoption, the land use code and corresponding zoning map contained content which had been amended by the City Council over decades.
 Much of this policy reflected current best practice; however, the code had not been holistically reviewed or reworked in half a century.
 It had ballooned in length to nearly 1,000 pages, contained significant redundancy, and could be cumbersome and confusing to navigate.

-In making this recommendation, Portland's Plan recognized that the City needed to revise the land use code on a functional level to improve legibility, clarity, and consistency for users.
-Simultaneously, the recommendation also reflected a deeper understanding that fundamentally, as one of the principal tools for implementation of Portland's Plan, the land use code would need to be updated to align with the City's new vision and goals.
-This imperative reflects state statute; in Maine, 30-A MRS Section 4352(2) requires explicitly that a "zoning ordinance must be pursuant to and consistent with a comprehensive plan adopted by the municipal legislative body."
+In making this recommendation, Portland's Plan recognized that the City needed to revise the land use code on a functional level to improve legibility, clarity, and consistency for users, as well as provide a more coherent framework for accommodating new policy changes.
+Simultaneously, the recommendation reflected a deeper understanding that fundamentally, as one of the principal tools for implementation of Portland's Plan, the land use code would need to be updated to align with the City's new vision and goals.
+These two objectives became the basis for the two consecutive phases of ReCode Portland (Figure 4).